OpenSilver/OpenSilver.Documentation/documentation/general/business-app.md

 Building the solution generates the Domain Context and entities in the client project.

 For your information, in terms of naming, there are 2 cases:
-* If the Service class on the server-side inherits from `DbDomainService<T>` (which is the case if you used the "Add New Domain Service Class", on the client side), then the Domain `Service` class will have the same name as on the server-side.
+* If the Service class on the server-side inherits from `DbDomainService<T>` (which is the case if you used the "Add New Domain Service Class", on the server side), then the Domain `Service` class will have the same name as on the server-side.
 So the generated client-side `OrganizationService` class will have the same name as the server-side `OrganizationService` class.
 * If the Service classe on the server-side inherits from `DomainService`, then on the client side, the Domain `Service` class will have the suffix `Context`.
 So the `OrganizationService` becomes `OrganizationContext`.
 ![Services and Contexts](/images/ria-business10.png)